 If a company approaches you and invites you to take your resort to court, we would advise the following:

-- First, contact your resort.
+- Contact your resort.
 If you are looking to dispose of your timeshare, you might be able to do so through the resort’s own exit programme, particularly if it’s a member of the industry trade body, RDO (Resort Development Organisation).
 There is no need to pay a fee to a claims company to do this.